excalidraw/excalidraw/src/packages/excalidraw/README_NEXT.md

 #### `renderFooter`

 A function that renders (returns JSX) custom UI footer.
 For example, you can use this to render a language picker that was previously being rendered by Excalidraw itself (for now, you'll need to implement your own language picker).

+#### `renderCustomStats`

+A function that can be used to render custom stats (returns JSX) in the nerd stats dialog.
+For example you can use this prop to render the size of the elements in the storage.

 #### `viewModeEnabled`